TheBigSasha/tbsui-ssr/README.md

 # TBSUI SSR

 A library of components which can all be shipped with zero javascript using NextJS.
-For more complex components, including reactive animations, checkout [tbsui])().
+For more complex components, including reactive animations, checkout [tbsui](https://www.npmjs.com/package/tbsui).

 ## [What this library won't do](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive)